AndrewLJackson/ISOECOL-2018-workshop/README.md

 ```
   Then try the `install_github` command again.

-  - If you are on a Mac you might need to install X11 from [http://www.xquartz.org](http://www.xquartz.org).
+  - If you are on a Mac you might need to install X11 from [http://www.xquartz.org](http://www.xquartz.org) but likely only if you are using an oldre version of OSX.
   - You may get a pop up window be asking if you want 'additional build tools'.
 Please select 'yes'.
-  - If on a Mac you will likely need to install Xcode from the Mac App Store.
-This is a big download so make sure you download it before you get to the course.
+  - If on a Mac you will likely need to install command line tools (which is much smaller than the full Xtools which is available from the App Store).
+Instructions for installing can be found at http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/
   - If you get an error about package `stringi` try typing `install.packages('stringi',type='win.binary')` if on Windows or `install.packages('stringi',type='mac.binary')` if on Mac.
 Then re-run the commands above
   - If you get some errors about `pandoc` when installing simmr leave out the `build_vignettes=TRUE` argument